Badger Class

 Spelling

 At All Saints’ Primary School, we follow the Read, Write Inc. spelling scheme in Key Stage 2.
-Please find the plan for the teaching of the remaining Year 5 units below; plus a link to a record of those taught already this year.
-You may find it helpful to practise words from the focus pattern each week.
+Please find the plan for the teaching of the Year 5 units below.

 In addition, children in Y5 and Y6 are beginning to learn a specific word list (as set out in the National Curriculum, English Appendix 1) that can be found in the centre of the school reading record or accessed here.